On our letterhead, we use the phrase, “Advancing Biblical Citizenship.” But what does that mean?

 All I can say is, let’s give a little grace on these character flaws.
 That’s not the same as giving politicians a pass – they should be held accountable for what they say and do.
 However, always keep in mind that you and I are just as flawed as the next person.
 Someone once told me, “we’re all broken, some of us just show the cracks sooner than others”.

 On the policy side, there can often be substantial differences between candidates.
-As Family Policy Alliance of North Dakota, we obviously focus on issues that fall under our umbrella, so here are some of the biblical issues I would consider for candidates at all levels.
+At Family Policy Alliance of Wyoming, we focus on issues that fall under our umbrella of “family policy”, so here are some of the biblical issues I would consider for candidates at all levels.

-Abortion: Does the candidate plan to enact policies that protect life from conception to natural death?
+Abortion: Does the candidate plan to enact policies that protects innocent life from conception to natural death?

 Religious Liberty: Is the free expression of religious beliefs something the candidate will protect, consistent with the First Amendment?
 This applies to individuals, businesses, elected officials, and others.